Yan Han (figure skater)

 On the junior level, he is the 2012 Youth Olympic champion, the 2012 Junior World champion, the winner of four ISU Junior Grand Prix titles, and a two-time Junior Grand Prix Final silver medalist (2010, 2011).
+He remains the only skater to win Junior Worlds and the Youth Olympic Games throughout the same season.

 Career

 The only athlete in his family, Yan started skating at the age of 5.
 He trained in Harbin until he relocated to Beijing in early 2012.

 2009–2010 season: Junior Grand Prix debut

 Yan made his ISU Junior Grand Prix debut in the 2009–2010 season.
 He won gold at the event in Turkey, his only assignment that season.
 He did not compete at the 2010 World Junior Championships due to a fracture injury.

 2010–2011 season

 Yan was assigned to the 2010–11 ISU Junior Grand Prix events in Austria and Czech Republic.
 After winning his two JGP events, he qualified to the Junior Grand Prix Final, which was held in Beijing, China.
 Yan took the silver medal in his home country.
 He ended the season by placing 6th in his debut at the 2011 World Junior Championships in Korea.